ggreen/kafka-devOps/README.md

 These scripts have be tested in a local MAC environment.

+See the following for [downloading the Apache Kafka](https://kafka.apache.org/quickstart#quickstart_download)

 ## Startup Scripts
 The following are the management scripts to configure/run a Kafka installation